ChengFork/v2ray/README.md

 - Please make sure the config is correct.
 You can check it by running a command :

-   `export XRAY_LOCATION_ASSET=/data/xray; xray -test -config /data/xray/config.json`  in android terminal or ssh.
+   `export XRAY_LOCATION_ASSET=/data/xray; xray -test -configdir /data/xray/config`  in android terminal or ssh.

 - dnscrypt-proxy config file is store in `/data/xray/dnscrypt-proxy/` folder, you can update cn domains list via running the shell script `update-rules.sh` or if you dislike the default rules, you can edit them by yourself. ( If you want to disable dnscrypt-proxy, just delete the config file `/data/xray/dnscrypt-proxy/dnscrypt-proxy.toml` )